Best Extended Car Warranties in Alabama

 How to choose a car warranty in Alabama

-When choosing a car warranty in Alabama, start by thinking about your car's age, driving habits and the kinds of repairs you want to avoid paying out of pocket.
+When choosing a car warranty in Alabama, start by considering your car's age, your driving habits and the types of repairs you want to avoid paying out of pocket for.
 Keep these steps in mind as you narrow down your options in Alabama.

 1. Pick your coverage